Dhi13man/open_route_service/README.md

 # open_route_service

 An encapsulation made around [OpenRouteService API](https://openrouteservice.org) for Dart and Flutter projects.
-Made for the easy generation of Routes and Directions on Maps, Isochrones, Time-Distance Matrix, Pelias Geocoding, POIs, Elevation and routing Optimizations using their amazing API.
+The package was created for the easy integration of the OpenRouteService API for generation of Routes and Directions on Maps, Isochrones, Time-Distance Matrix, Pelias Geocoding, POIs, Elevation and routing Optimizations using their amazing API.

 ## Features